cammp325/access-adventure/README.md

 [x] The system will have a login page (single sign-on (SSO) will have extra points if implemented)—there should be a DB handling encrypted user data.

-[...]
-Users will be able to create and delete the profile and upload photos.
+[x] Users will be able to create and delete the profile and upload photos.

 [] The system will allow users to connect their profiles to Instagram and other social media.